nvim-focus/focus.nvim/README.md

 - [ ] Adding Filetypes Support as we go
 - [ ] Decide default width as per feedback (I like 120)
 - [ ] Perhaps some other configs, maybe height?

-# This repo is in alpha stage and breaking changes may be made at any point